GregUtas/robust-services-core/exe/README.md

 for all configuration parameters.

 Note that a release build disables a number of optimizations so that it can actually be debugged.
-Nevertheless, it runs at least three times as fast as a debug build, and about half as fast as a release build that is fully optimized.
+Nevertheless, it runs about 3.5 times faster than a debug build, but about half as fast as a release build that is fully optimized.